Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 Where Cognism falls short is coverage outside Europe, pricing transparency, and the scope of intelligence you receive.
 Cognism is a contact data provider.
 It tells you who works at a target account and gives you their verified phone number.
 It does not tell you why that account is worth calling right now, what strategic initiatives they are pursuing, or what signals suggest they are in a buying window.

 For teams that need contact data with strong EMEA coverage, Cognism delivers.
 For teams that need account-level intelligence, buying signals, and research automation, the per-seat cost may be hard to justify when the platform does not cover those use cases.
+If you are weighing other options before committing to an annual contract, our guide to Cognism alternatives compares the leading contenders on data coverage, pricing model, and scope.

 Where the ROI Math Gets Tough